 We can say the user profile information should not change in a transition t by passing an array of those values:

 '''

 t = unchanged [userName, userProfileUrl] && ... -- actual changes in transition

 '''

 Actions

 We must instruct Quickstrom what actions it should try.
-The actions definition in a specification module has the following type:
+The actions definition in a specification module is where you list possible actions.